.

 80. Journal of a Trapper.
 By Osborne Russell (1914)

 "Over a twelve year period, the mountain man and fur trapper Russell kept a journal of his experiences.
 In it we find descriptions of the great fur rendezvous, brushes with danger both human and animal, and of the country through which he passed ..."
 More Extensive Review by Jeff Tucker.
-B&N.com: More Information.
+Amazon.com: More Information.

-81. Full Tilt.
+81. Full Tilt: Ireland to India with a Bicycle.
 By Dervla Murphy (1965)

 82. Terra Incognita.
 By Sara Wheeler (1996)